msychalice/leetcode/README.md

 ```

+## 76. Minimum Window Substring
+Sliding window.
+1. Use start and len to store the valid minimum substring.
+2. Use left and right to store the window index [left, right).
+3. Move right index until the end of source string.
+4. Move left index only when there is a valid substring found in the window.
+4. Only update the start and len when moving left index.

 ## 78. Subsets
 define recursive function getCombinations that can get all the combinations of selecting s nums from total t nums.
 ```